Recipes for Multiple Sclerosis

 Making changes to your diet can seem difficult and intimidating without inspiration, especially if you have been used to eating a lot of meat and dairy until now.
 But there are so many options to explore and the OMS website is the perfect place to expand your repertoire.

 These recipes take our scientifically researched recommendations into account.
 The guidance includes:

 - Avoiding processed foods which contain harmful oils

 - Eating a wide variety of fresh fruit and vegetables

-Finding out what is best to eat, and to avoid with MS can feel daunting, but scroll down and take a look at all the colourful, mouth-watering recipes you can make (with every celebration and holiday covered).
-From sweet treats like fluffy cinnamon buns and gooey chocolate cheesecake pie, to savoury dishes with exciting flavours, such as sesame sockeye salmon and noodles which takes just 20 minutes to whip up.
+Finding out what is best to eat, and to avoid with MS can feel daunting, but scroll down for all the colourful, mouth-watering recipes you can make (with every celebration covered).
+From sweet treats like fluffy cinnamon buns to savoury dishes with exciting flavours, such as sesame sockeye salmon and noodles which takes just 20 minutes to whip up.
 It will be hard to choose what to make first…